 The term "related parties" encompasses individuals related by blood or law, individuals and the entities they own, and entities sharing common ownership, directly or indirectly.

-A real estate holding company is a business organization, which is engaged principally in the business of owning, holding, selling, or leasing real estate and which owns real estate or an interest in real estate within the state.
+A real estate holding company is an organization which is engaged principally in owning, holding, selling, or leasing real estate and which owns real estate or an interest in real estate within the state.

 Yes, among the exceptions are: